 Such characters interacted with 20th century characters... who themselves were deeply involved in the Crisis.
 In the instance of the Legion, they had on multiple occasions traversed time to aid time period wherein their inspiration Superboy had operated, and he along with his cousin Supergirl as well as some of their friends also made the journey to the Legion's 30th century.

 For Brane Taylor, on two occasions he utilized time travel technology to pierce the barrier between himself and his own inspiration, the golden age Batman.
 Similarly, the descendent of Billy Batson, Bilbat, benefited from his own meeting with his heroic ancestor Captain Marvel.
-In both instances, these more novice new century heroes became all the more so after they gained valuable insight from the fearless forebearers.
+This CapMarv operated at the same time on Earth-S as his counterparts Klar Ken and Craig King who were the 30th century versions of Superman.
+In both instances, these more novice new century heroes became More experienced so after they gained valuable insight from the fearless forebearers.

 Hence, either the Crisis didn't transpire in these timelines, or the outcome was drastically different in that these separate realities did not merged by remained separate and distinct.
 Thus, we at DC Multiverse persist in our chronicling these Earths as such.